History of cotton: Decline in the British cotton textile industry

 In 1912, the British cotton industry was at its peak, producing eight billion yards of cloth.
 In World War I, cotton couldn't be exported to foreign markets, and some countries built their own factories, particularly Japan.
 By 1933 Japan introduced 24-hour cotton production and became the world's largest cotton manufacturer.
 Demand for British cotton slumped, and during the interwar period 345,000 workers left the industry and 800 mills closed.

 India's boycott of British cotton products devastated Lancashire, and in Blackburn 74 mills closed in under four years.

 In World War II, the British cotton industry saw an upturn and an increase in workers, with Lancashire mills being tasked with creating parachutes and uniforms for the war.

 In the 1950s and '60s, many workers came from the Indian sub-continent and were encouraged to look for work in Lancashire.
 An increase in the work force allowed mill owners to introduce third (night) shifts.
 This resurgence in the textile industry did not last long, and by 1958, Britain had become a net importer of cotton cloth.

-Modernization of the industry was attempted in 1959 with the Cotton Industry Act.
+Modernization of the industry was attempted with the Cotton Industry Act 1959 (7 & 8 Eliz.
+2. c.
+48).

 Mill closures occurred in Lancashire, and it was failing to compete with foreign industry.
 During the 1960s and '70s, a mill closed in Lancashire almost once a week.
 By the 1980s, the textile industry of North West Britain had almost disappeared.